-Advocate – Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.
-This includes learning about how domestic abuse and violence intersects with other policy issues, such as access to health care, reproductive freedom, economic justice and racial justice.
+Contact your representatives and advocate for public policies that benefit survivors and hold perpetrators accountable.
+This includes learning about domestic abuse and violence intersects with other policy issues, like access to healthcare, reproductive freedom, economic justice, and racial justice.
 As we say in our Philosophy Statement, “All of our struggles against oppression are related.”
-To create a world free from domestic abuse and violence, we must address the wide range of ways in which control over the human and civil rights of others are maintained in our society.
+To create a world free from domestic abuse and violence, we must address the wide range of ways in which control over others’ human and civil rights are maintained in our society.

-Volunteer – Contact your local Domestic Violence Resource Center and ask them about volunteer opportunities.
-They have many things that they need help with, ranging from long-term commitments to one-time events.
+Contact your local Domestic Violence Resource Center to ask them about volunteer opportunities.
+They have many things they need help with, ranging from long-term commitments to one-time events.
 We could not do what we do without the generosity of hundreds of volunteers across Maine.

-Intervene – Too often, after a domestic violence homicide we hear that the people around the couple knew that something was not right, but they didn’t know how or if to interfere in “private family affairs.”
+Too often, after a domestic violence homicide, we hear that people around the couple knew something was not right but didn’t know how or if to interfere in “private family affairs.”
 If you notice someone indicating, with their words or their actions, that they believe they have the right to control their partner, talk with them.
 Do what you can safely do to interrupt the system of beliefs that fuels abuse.
-Find a safe and private time, and check in with their partner.
-Be a consistent support, and offer the number to the local Domestic Violence Resource Center.
-If you are not sure how to approach the situation, you can call the helpline yourself, and an advocate can help you figure out how you can be helpful.

 Find a safe, private time to check in with their partner.
 Be consistently supportive, and offer the number to the local Domestic Violence Resource Center.
 If you are not sure how to approach the situation, call the helpline, and an advocate can help you figure out how you can help.